Skip to the main content.

 15. Set document properties

-16. Save document as Creative Suite compatible file, EPS, and PDF
+16. Save document as an Adobe Creative Suite compatible file, EPS, and PDF

 17. Check EPS for color shift and layering problems (make sure that all type is visible, that there are no gradient replacements, and no loss of transparencies)